ceph/ceph/doc/install/upgrading-ceph.rst

 Monitors`_ for details.

-.. note:: See the `Authentication`_ section and the `Ceph Authentication - Backward Compatibility`_ for additional information on authentication backward compatibility settings for Bobtail.
+.. note:: See the `Authentication`_ section and the `User Management - Backward Compatibility`_ for additional information on authentication backward compatibility settings for Bobtail.

 Once you complete the upgrade of your monitors from Argonaut to